 July in Ho Chi Minh City, Vietnam

-Spend three weeks in Vietnam for part of your July winter break studying a short course program in English!
+Spend 3 weeks in Vietnam for part of your July winter break studying a short course program in English!
 Immerse yourself in the local culture of Vietnam, experience the history and culinary delights while interacting with the locals.
 There is never a shortage of things to do and see in Vietnam!

 Once known as Saigon, Ho Chi Minh City (HCMC) is always buzzing with energy and activity.
 HCMC, the largest city in Vietnam, houses a unique culture of its own as it draws influences from both Asian and Western traditions.
 HCMC breathes life and vitality into its citizens whose visitors can’t help but come along for the ride.
 Be it the gorgeous beaches, exquisite architecture, historic war memorials, exotic culinary sensations and incredibly friendly people, Vietnam has it all and you can experience it all while gaining academic credit for a course towards your degree!

 What is amazing about HCMC is despite its high-octane commercially driven personality, it harbours an artistic blend of both modern and ancient cultures.
 From classy hotels, a unique coffee culture, a growing art scene, and upscale restaurants to authentic street food stalls and boutiques, students are sure to experience something new every day.
 Previously occupied by the Chinese and colonised by the French, HCMC plays host to many historic icons such as museums, churches, temples and war memorials that shouldn’t be missed!
 Your CISaustralia Site Director will be there to support you, provide local travel and restaurant tips, and assist you in immersing yourself in the local culture.